j-stach/price-checker/README.md

-# price-checker
+# price-checker (WIP)
-Attempt at building price_check using cargo lambda

-Checks stock price via api.marketdata.app (WIP)
+Checks stock price via api.marketdata.app

 Can check any valid symbol, as long as it's "AAPL"

+Future development:
+- [ ] Add API auth token to enable other symbols to be checked
+- [ ] Installation and use